George Dungan III

 George Dungan III is a member of the state legislature in the U.S. state of Nebraska and a public defender.

 Dungan was elected to represent Nebraska's 26th district in 2022, prevailing over opponent Russ Barger.
 The election was marked by an incident in which an attack ad created by a pro-Barger political action committee used a photograph of another man, Dustin Rymph, misidentified as Dungan.

-In December 2024, Dungan was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, hosted by Future Caucus for young legislators invested in building bipartisan policy addressing key healthcare issues.